The woman named Sonea.

 On the far side of the portal, she saw the first victim of her deal with the Queen.

-The Draenei named Iliera, charred and lifeless… no… still alive.
+The woman named Iliera, charred and lifeless… no… still alive.

 The Queen’s whisper pounded in her ear almost instantly, more powerful than ever, “Lead them to me.
 The mighty heroes.
-Lead them to Kul Tiras.”
+Lead them to me.
+Follow the Zinji.
+Follow the fleet.”

 She looked to Iliera, and decided she should have mercy.
 She could kill her to end her suffering.
-She said as much, trying not to sound like a villain, but then the goblins attacked, and she was forced to retreat.
+She said as much, trying not to sound like a villain, but then those guards attacked, and she was forced to retreat.
 She told them as she parted, knowing Sionis Sepher would find her.

 And that had led her here… to the soggy floor of the ocean.

-The Queen’s palace, known as the Eternal Palace, was truly a sight to behold.
-It held a kind of mysterious and foreign beauty, one that you had to be careful not to stare at for too long or you might accidentally realize it was quite horrid.
+The Queen’s palace, known as the Temple of Containment, was truly a sight to behold.
+It held a kind of mysterious and alien beauty, one that you had to be careful not to stare at for too long or you might accidentally realize it was quite horrid.

 Pashmar led Evanor inside, taking her down winding corridors and through large rooms until they finally arrived in a strange chamber.
-It was here that Lady Evanor recognized the ancient Titan technology.
+It was here that Lady Evanor recognized the ancient technology.
+It looked similar to the actual Yunai machinations… and she realized… it was Yunai technology.
+The entire temple was like this.

 All of this time… all of this energy… this is why she was here.

 “No,” the Queen whispered, laughing to herself.
 “I have no need or your limited knowledge of ancient technology.
-I have brought you here to show you the scope of my plan, Lady Evanor, and then I will show you your role in it.”
+I have brought you here to show you the scope of my plan, Lady Evanor, and then I will show you your role in it.
+Long ago, the Yunai imprisoned me.
+I will be free.”

 Evanor smiled, happily.